theSamPadilla/blockchain-infra-decentralization-metrics/README.md

 - RPC nodes distribution across geographies

 ## How it Works
-The individual scripts inside each chain directory get/crawls the IP addresses of the validators and finds their respective stake and other relevant information.
+The individual scripts inside each chain directory get/crawl the IP addresses of the validators and nodes, and finds their respective stake and other relevant information.
 Each script outputs the data for their chain to a JSON file inside the `json` folder in the root directory.
 That JSON file **must** follow the specification below.
 Some of the scripts or programs inside each directory may need some work, so contributions are welcomed.

 The `main.py` script uses the JSON files for a given chain to find the infrastructure provider and the geographic location where each node is running.